Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

 \subsection{SiC devices as quantum nodes}

-SiC devices serve as an SPI, allowing the quantum state of a photon to be transferred to an electronic spin state, and vice versa.
+SiC devices serve as an SPI, enabling the transfer of a photon's quantum state to an electronic spin state and vice versa.
 A device configuration implementing this interface is sketched in Fig.~\ref{fig:memorywriting} and discussed below.
 After the qubit is stored in the spin state, we can apply arbitrary unitary operations using microwave pulses.
 To connect two quantum links, we need to perform at least two-qubit gates in the quantum node.

 The SPI primarily relies on spin-photon entanglement.
 Let us consider the writing process of a photonic qubit state into the quantum memory.
-We use a time-bin encoding of the photon, although it is worth noting that SiC memories can also be connected to other degrees of freedom, like the polarization domain \cite{Vasconcelos2020}.
+We use time-bin encoding of the photon, although it is worth noting that SiC memories can also be connected to other degrees of freedom, such as polarization.
 A time-bin qubit

-is realized as a coherent superposition of two orthogonal states, namely the presence of a photon at time $t_0$ and at a later time $t_1$.
+is realized as a coherent superposition of two orthogonal states, corresponding to the presence of a photon at time $t_1$ and at a later time $t_2$.
 The electron spin is initialized in state

 where $\ket{\downarrow}$ ($\ket{\uparrow}$) corresponds to the spin down (up) state of the electron.
-Based on the non-degenerate level structure \cite{nguyen2019quantum}, a photon arriving at time $t_0$ is now only resonant with the optical transition of state $\ket{\downarrow}$ and is thus reflected off the defect-cavity system, resulting in the joint spin-photon state $\ket{\downarrow t_0}$.
-Between $t_0$ and $t_1$, a $\pi$-pulse is applied to the microwave transition, which inverts the electron spin state from $\ket{\downarrow}$ to $\ket{\uparrow}$ and vice versa.
-The later time-bin $\ket{t_1}$ is now resonant with the optical transition of state $\ket{\uparrow}$, and upon successful reflection results in state $\ket{\uparrow t_1}$.
-Both the population transfer between the electronic spin states and the time-bin state are coherent processes, which results in a coherent superposition of the spin-photon states
+Based on the non-degenerate level structure~\cite{nguyen2019quantum}, a photon arriving at time $t_1$ is resonant only with the optical transition of state $\ket{\downarrow}$ and is thus reflected off the defect-cavity system via coherent scattering, resulting in the joint spin-photon state $\ket{\downarrow t_1}$.
+Between $t_1$ and $t_2$, a $\pi$-pulse is applied to the microwave transition, which inverts the electron spin state swapping $\ket{\downarrow}$ and $\ket{\uparrow}$.
+The later time-bin $\ket{t_2}$ is again resonant with the optical transition of state $\ket{\downarrow}$, and upon successful reflection and another $\pi$-pulse results in state $\ket{\uparrow t_2}$.
+Both the population transfer between the electronic spin states and the time-bin state are coherent processes, resulting in a coherent superposition of spin-photon states.